-Support the work of the policy board, advisory board, and four outcome-based committees and multiple working groups in meetings.
+DELIVERABLES STATUS Support the work of the policy board, advisory board, and four outcome-based committees and multiple working groups in meetings.
 Support will include but is not limited to preparing materials, identifying presenters, coordinating agenda topics, parking validations, meeting spaces, and providing essential meeting resources and notes scribers for all meetings.
+HSEP has conducted two board and committee meetings for Q3 and Q4 2023.
 Budget for various professional development programs, training opportunities related to grants management, emergency preparedness, project management, and technology for HSEP team members.

-HSEP utilized funding to support staff in their professional development by attending the National Grants Management Association, the Emergency Management Association of Georgia, the National Homeland Security Conference), and the THIRA/SPR Workshop.
+HSEP utilized funding to support professional development by attending the National Grants Management Association, the Emergency Management Association of Georgia, the National Homeland Security Conference), the International Emergency Managers of Association, and the THIRA/SPR Workshop in 2023.